 Today, we are an association of hundreds of local affiliates, state organizations and volunteers who work in your community to raise awareness and provide support and education that was not previously available to those in need.

-In 2007, Marilyn Lundin was a graduate student at the UNC-Chapel Hill School of Social Work.
+In 2007, Marilyn Lundin was a graduate student at the University of North Carolina at Chapel Hill School of Social Work.
 In April 27th. of that year, she was awarded the Robert E. Byron Public Service Fellowship by UNC.
 Marilyn took the fellowship grant money and established NAMI Johnston County on June 10, 2007.

 On June 10, 2017, the Peers, Family Members, Teachers, Mentors and friends of NAMI Johnston County celebrated the 10th.
 Anniversary of Marilyn's gift to the people of Johnston County...and we just keep growing!

 Besides celebrating NAMI Johnston County's 10th.
-Anniversary, 2007 also saw our affiliate begin the process of bringing support, education and advocacy to the people of Wayne and Lenoir Counties.
+Anniversary, 2007 also saw our affiliate begin the process of expanding it's mission of support, education and advocacy within Johnston County as well as to the people of Wayne and Lenoir Counties.

 NAIM Johnston is currently working with Wayne UNC Health Care (Wayne Memorial Hospital) to provide both Peer and Family Support Programs.